mmul-it/training/Building-Castles/DevSecOps-Pipeline-GitLab-SAST.md

 # Lab | Configure GitLab on an example git repository

+In this lab you will configure a git repository to be processed by GitLab SAST capabilities that will affect the CI process.

 ## Add some code into the repo

 We will need some code inside `myproject` to check GitLab's SAST